There are many different ways you can share your work, research, projects and initiatives with others.

-Events usually take place online as a Zoom session, and may last between 20-45 minutes.
+Events take place online as a Zoom session, and last between 20-45 minutes.
 There are different styles that you can choose to suit your topic:

 - Regular presentation: This popular format typically involves a 20-45 minute presentation followed by audience discussion or Q&A.